clyde1206/pchain-guide/pchaindoc/source/FAQ/validator.rst

 5.How many PI should I deposit while vote stage?
 -------------------------------------------------------------

 The amount you deposit should be at least 100k PI and equal or larger than total_depositProxiedBalance+total_proxiedBalance.
+Please remember the voting amount and you need to enter the same amount at the revealing vote stage.

 -------------------------------------------------------------
 6.How many PI is needed to be elected?